 This private ZOO has a collection of over 85 various animal species from snakes, birds, monkeys, lions, bears, and turtles to camels, wolves, mountain lions, and eagles.

-The picnic area offers a spacious space with tables and BBQ fire pits, splash pad, trampoline, slides, swings, ball courts, climbing structures, and zip lines.
+The picnic area offers a large space with tables and BBQ fire pits, splash pad, trampoline, slides, swings, ball courts, climbing structures, and zip lines.
 Bring your own food or buy refreshments from their shop.

-If you go: The ZOO is open 9 am to 8 pm daily from May to mid-October including the holidays.
-Admission tickets cost $17.00 for adults (16-64), seniors 65+ save $2 and children (3-15) pay $12.50 each.
+Admission tickets cost $22.00 for adults (16-64), seniors 65+ save $2 and children (3-15) pay $18.00 each.
 Small children under 2 have free entry.

 Address: 12734 Talbot Trail, Hwy 3, Morpeth, (R.R.
 1 Ridgetown), Ontario, Tel: 519-674 3025